GravityPDF/gravity-pdf-documentation/docs/v6/extensions/pdf-for-gravityview-add-on.md

 ##### Force Download
 * When enabled, a save dialog box will open / the PDF will be downloaded automatically (depending on the browser settings).
 When disabled, the document will open directly in the browser window
 * This setting is disabled by default

+##### Use Smart Loading Indicator
+* When [Force Download](#force-download) is on, this feature will display a user-friendly loading indicator to a user while the PDF is generated.
+* This setting is only available when the [Gravity PDF Enhanced Download extension](https://gravitypdf.com/shop/enhanced-download-add-on/) is installed.

 ##### Show Label
 * [Displays the field label in the view](https://docs.gravitykit.com/article/72-working-with-field-labels)